open-webui/open-webui/location/README.md

 TO DO: Document how to edit in our [Projects repo fork of open-webui](https://github.com/modelearth/projects) when using Docker.
 Is that doable?

-TO DO: Set up [RAG context](https://docs.openwebui.com/tutorial/rag/) using our [Super Evaporation](../../evaporation-kits/) page and related articles
+TO DO: Set up [RAG context](https://docs.openwebui.com/tutorial/rag/) using our [superthermal evaporation](../../evaporation-kits/) page and related articles.

 <!--Pinecone -->
 <br>